Tessa’s Recipe Rundown

 What to Serve with Chicken Pot Pie:

-This Chicken Pot Pie recipe is pretty filling on its own, but here are some side ideas that would complement this well:
+This Pot Pie recipe is pretty filling on its own, but here are some side ideas that would complement this well:

 - Side salad